A close-up shot of a man's hands feeling a Direct Access tactile map board.

 Sensory maps can not only help visitors to identify sensory friendly spaces within your site but can be used as a guide for finding areas that are quieter and less crowded, spaces that have seating, and spaces with tactile engagement and accessible activities.

-By providing our team with an existing map of your site, Direct Access can also craft swell maps.
-Swell maps allow people with low vision to fully decipher the specifics of a site through touch rather than sight.
+By providing our team with an existing map of your site, we will help you accommodate people with low vision to fully decipher the specifics of a site through touch rather than sight.

 A photograph of the front cover of the Access Guide which Direct Access produced for Cannock Chase.
 The cover has a dark green colour scheme with a mixture of yellow and white text.
 It reads "Cannock Chase access guide.
 Welcome to the Access Guide for Cannock Chase".
 Underneath this text is the Cannock Chase logo.
 A photograph on the cover shows a young white woman with downs syndrome riding a bike with stabilisers joyfully.
 Next to her getting in close for a photo is a white male companion who is off his bike and holding it with one hand.
 He is also smiling happily.
 Behind them is a bike trail through some woods.